Q: 5% of my poster purchase will be donated to the National Parks Service?

 Q: Are these the original WPA posters?

 A: They are not but the WPA posters are some of our favorites ever.
 There were only 14 original posters made for the parks from 1938-1941.
 There are a ton of posters out there that are "made in the WPA style" but they are not original posters either.
 Some are meant to look screen printed but are in fact printed digitally.
 Our feeling is that style has been done in the 30's and revisited again in the 90's — both done incredibly well.
 We're flattered that we'd even come close to hanging with anything from the WPA era.
 While those posters have been a source of inspiration since we were kids we're intentionally coming at this series from a very different angle aesthetically.
-But we understand the equation: posters + screen prints = WPA posters.
+But we understand the equation: parks + screen printed posters = WPA posters.
 And rightfully so.

 Q: Why should I purchase posters from your series when others exist?
 What makes you all different?